AdaCore/gnatcoverage/doc/gnatcov/bin_intro.rst

 a lot of information from the main documentation also applies to the use binary traces, such as

-- The use of project files, to specify command switches or designate units of interest,
+- The use of project files to specify command switches or designate units of interest at analysis time,

 - Using coverage checkpoints or traces for consolidation,